gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md

       as a configmap.
 If the dashboard should be provisioned by the user Grafana in a shoot cluster it should have the label `monitoring.gardener.cloud/dashboard-shoot-user=true`.
 For dashboards
-      that should be provisioned by the operator grafana the label `monitoring.gardener.cloud/dashboard-shoot=true` is required.
+      that should be provisioned by the operator Grafana the label `monitoring.gardener.cloud/dashboard-shoot=true` is required.

     - Each specific dashboard will be deployed in the shoot namespace.
 The configmap will use the same label scheme.

-    - The grafana [sidecar][grafana-sidecar] must be [configured][sidecar-configuration] with:
+    - The Grafana [sidecar][grafana-sidecar] must be [configured][sidecar-configuration] with:

     ```yaml
       env:
       - name: METHOD
         value: WATCH
       - name: LABEL
-        value: monitoring.gardener.cloud/dashboard-shoot # monitoring.gardener.cloud/dashboard-shoot-user for user grafana
+        value: monitoring.gardener.cloud/dashboard-shoot # monitoring.gardener.cloud/dashboard-shoot-user for user Grafana
       - name: FOLDER
         value: /tmp/dashboards
       - name: NAMESPACE